RiccardoCerberi/RISCV-Emulator/README.md

     * Memory definition
     * RAM, ROM and I/O
     * Registers

+## How to interact with the Unix operative system? ##
+Every operative system interacts with the hardware through the device tree.

 ## Implementation: ##
 # Big problems: #
     * How to read an executable file in cpp, is that a binary?